 Getting your home ready to go the market can be a challenge.
 There’s so much to think about.
 And if you’re selling in a hot market, the thought of a healthy profit can be alluring.
 But it’s easy to overlook the fact that selling a home comes at a price.
 When you list your home with a realtor, you’ll probably be paying realtor fees, for your agent and the buyer’s agent as well.

 Realtor fees are commissions paid to realtors for the work they do to help you through the sale or purchase of real estate.
 But how do realtors get paid and how much is realtor commission?
 Average realtor commissions are based on a percentage of the overall purchase price of a home, typically paid at closing.
-The realtor fees for selling a house amount to around 6 percent of the total purchase price of the home — with 3 percent going to the selling agent and 3 percent to the buyer’s agent.
+The realtor fees for selling a house amount to around six percent of the total purchase price of the home — with three percent going to the selling agent and three percent to the buyer’s agent.
 And these expenses can surprise homeowners that aren’t familiar with the process.

 The good news here is that realtor fees can be paid from profits made from the sale and don’t require an upfront payment of the seller.
 And in competitive markets, a motivated buyer may be willing to pay realtor fees for the seller as an incentive to go with their offer.
 Depending on the contract, realtor fees for sellers are sometimes split between the buyer and seller.
 This may be the result of a counter-offer made by the buyer to sweeten the deal.

 Are Realtor Fees Included in Closing Costs?